What is BOD?

 The BOD is a pollution parameter mainly to asses the quality of effluent or wastewater.
-Untreated wastewater has usual a high oxygen demand.
+Untreated wastewater has usually a high oxygen demand.
 Are the impurities organic material or aerobic organism, the wastewater has a biological oxygen demand, BOD.
 Industrial wastewater tends to a higher chemical oxygen demand, COD caused by dissolved chemicals or pollutants from washing processes.
 Both BOD or COD requires a lot of dissolved oxygen from the water.
-This reduced oxygen is then missed by other creatures living in the water.
+The significance of BOD is very clear.
+If oxygen is used from organic impurities, it cant be used by other creatures living in the water.

 Drinking water is tested as well to check, if there is any organic matter present.
 To evaluate drinking water, the TOC – Total Organic Carbon is meassured, instead of the biochemical oxygen demand.
 This TOC methode is faster and can be done online, whereas the methode to measure the biochemical oxygen demand takes several days to get results.